 Standing seal pose is beneficial for executives as it opens the shoulders, hamstrings, and lower back.
 All which suffer when we sit for long periods of time and from tension or stress at work.

 This pose is meant to remove tension from specific body parts affected by stress.
 It will also help with mental function and the heart and mind connection.

 Start standing with your feet hip-width apart.
 Clasp your fingers together behind your back and slowly start to bend at your hips into a forward fold, keep the knees soft.
 All the while, reaching your clasped hands up towards the ceiling behind you.
 Hold this pose for 8-10 breaths.

 Avoid rounding the shoulders in this posture as it will put unwanted stress on them.
-If necessary, don’t fold all the way down and bend the knees as much as needed.
-Avoid this pose if you have a shoulder, elbow, or wrist injuries.
+If necessary, don’t fold all the way down, and bend the knees as much as needed.
+Avoid this pose if you have shoulder, elbow, or wrist injuries.

 3. Revolved Chair Pose (Powerful Detoxification of Toxic Thoughts)

 Revolved chair pose is a little more challenging and takes some core strength.
 A triple threat pose it will stretch the lower back, spine, and shoulders and challenge your balance- all in one move!

 Twisting allows for detoxification of the body and mind, releasing toxic thoughts.
 This is great for executives with anxiety disorders.

 Start standing with feet hip-width apart.
 Slowly lower your hips back into a squat, as if you were going to sit in a chair.
 Bring your palms to the prayer position at your heart and gently twist to the right, bringing your left elbow to the outside of your right knee.
 Keep your shoulders, back, and spine long with your abs pulled in tight.
 Hold this pose for 8-10 breaths then switch to the other side.